-Of course, those who are interested in diving might want to stay for longer.
-In any case, continue reading below to find information on all the different things to do in Coron.
-Book any day tour that seems interesting, and we’ll help you plan your entire itinerary.
+Of course, those who are interested in diving might want to stay longer.
+Below, we provide information on Coron’s attractions.
+Book the day tours that seem interesting, and we’ll help you plan your entire itinerary.

 Diving Packages and Most Popular Dive Sites

-Since there are so many dive resorts and clubs in Coron, it’s certainly possibly to advance a beginner certificate here so you can qualify for the more challenging scuba dives.
-You can also do that at El Nido, and arrive to Coron with your license already in place.
+Having said that, with so many dive resorts and centers in Coron, it’s possible to take a course during your stay so that you qualify for the more challenging dives.
+Alternatively, you could gain a qualification in the sheltered waters of El Nido, then arrive to Coron with your license already in place.

-Free diving courses are also available – you can learn how to explore the shipwrecks without using a tank.
-Getting the appropriate AIDA license will require 1–3 days.
-Diving enthusiasts should spend at least a week in Coron to appreciate everything it has to offer.
-Afterwards, you could continue to nearby Apo Reef or Tubbataha reef for some more amazing dive spots.
-If this sounds like a good vacation plan, consider booking our diving package – you can customize it as much as you’d like and enjoy the ultimate diving holiday.
+Freediving courses are also available for those who’d like to explore the shipwrecks without using a tank.
+Getting the appropriate AIDA license requires 1–3 days.
+Diving enthusiasts should spend at least one week in Coron to appreciate everything it has to offer.
+Afterwards, you could continue to nearby Apo Reef or Tubbataha reeffor some more amazing dive spots.
+If this sounds like a good vacation plan, consider booking our diving package.
+You can customize it as much as you like and enjoy the ultimate diving holiday.

 Island Hopping Tours

-There are literally dozens of different tours available, usually consisting of between 3 and 7 different locations.
-On top of that, customized itineraries are also possible.
-So, instead of overwhelming you with itineraries that don’t say much about the places you’ll visit, we decided to write a short description of each popular tourist spot.
+There are dozens of different island-hopping tours available in Coron, usually consisting of between three and seven locations.
+Customized itineraries are also possible.
+Instead of overwhelming you with itineraries that don’t say much about the places you’ll visit, we discuss each popular tourist spot below.

-We present the best islands and beaches in Coron for you to choose from.
-Make your choice based on your preferred activities—snorkeling, kayaking, swimming, beach bummin’ and more.
-If there’s already an existing tour which fits your needs, we’ll just book it for you.
+Make your choice of islands and beaches based on your preferred activities—snorkeling, kayaking, swimming, sunbathing, and more.
+If there’s already an existing tour that fits your needs, we’ll book it for you.
 Otherwise, our agents will build a customized itinerary just for you.
-All island hopping packages include hotel pickup, a licensed guide, free lunch and snacks and all necessary permits and fees.
+All island-hopping packages include a hotel pickup, licensed guide, free lunch and snacks, as well as all the necessary permits and fees.

-The most popular island hopping tour revolves around Coron island’s beautiful attractions.
-We already mentioned Barracuda Lake, but it’s hardly the only interesting site on the island.
-The main highlight is actually the Twin Lagoon—one of the most beautiful places in the Philippines.
+The most popular island-hopping tour revolves around Coron Island.
+Besides Barracuda Lake, the main highlight is the Twin Lagoon—one of the most beautiful places in the Philippines.

-It’s easy to reach the first lagoon, but in order to reach the second one you’ll have to dive and do some swimming.
-It’s a very short swim, and since you’ll be wearing life vests and have professional guide with you, everything is perfectly safe.
-The waters inside the lagoon are deep, but very clear – it’s a great place for swimming and snorkeling.
+It’s easy to enter the first lagoon by boat, but to reach the second you have to dive in and swim.
+It’s only a short distance, and with life vests and a professional guide, it’s perfectly safe.
+The waters inside the lagoon are deep, but very clear, making it the perfect spot for swimming and snorkeling.

-The last popular site in Coron island is Kayangan Lake – which is worth a visit to see one of the most spectacular views in the world.
-You’ll have to endure a short hike in the sun, but once you’ll get to the top of the cliff you’ll feel it was worth it.
-You can then swim at the lake, visit the cave and do some cliff jumps.
+Coron Island is also home to Kayangan Lake, which offers one of the most spectacular views in the world.
+You have to endure a short hike in the sun, but once you reach the top of the cliff you’ll feel it was definitely worth the effort.
+Afterwards, you can take a refreshing dip in the lake, visit the cave and do some cliff jumps.

-There are also more islands on the other side of the bay.
-These are harder to reach, but since they offer the best private beaches it’s definitely worth the trouble.
-While it will require a separate day tour, you will be rewarded with some of the best islands in the world.
-North and South Cay islands are simply amazing, and nearby Pass Island is considered the best snorkeling site in Coron.
+There are more islands on the other side of the bay.
+Although they’re more difficult to reach and require a separate day tour, they offer the best private beaches, making the extra effort worthwhile.
+The North and South Cay islands are simply amazing, and nearby Pass Island is considered the best snorkeling site in Coron.

 Coron’s Best Beaches

-Most of these beaches are available as part of island hopping tours, but you might want to also visit them regardless.
-Day tours have packed itineraries that won’t really allow you to experience the beach to its fullest, so if you wish to relax at a quiet beach it’s not the best choice.
+Most of the beaches are accessible as part of an island-hopping tour, but you might want to spend more time at one location.
+Day tours have packed itineraries that don’t really allow you to experience the beaches to their fullest.
+If you want to relax on a quiet beach, book a boat transfer instead.

-Busuanga, the main island, is literally covered with quiet empty beaches.
-All you have to do is rent a motorbike and start driving along the coastline.
-Sooner than later, you’ll find the perfect beach to enjoy by yourselves.
-Most beach resorts also have their own piece of sand they like to call a “private beach”, but we recommend staying away from those and going on a short trip instead.
+Busuanga, the main island, also has a large number of quiet, empty beaches.
+If you rent a motorbike and set off along the coastline, it won’t take you long to find the perfect beach to enjoy by yourselves.
+Most beach resorts also have a secluded area of sand they like to call a “private beach”, but we recommend avoiding these and taking a short trip instead.
 The more remote beach locations simply offer a much better experience overall.

-Coron island beaches are probably the best you’ll find within a quick boat ride from your hotel.
+Coron Island’s beaches are probably the best you’ll find within a quick boat ride from your hotel.
 Again, there are plenty of secret spots here for you to explore.
-If you’re feeling adventurous, just contact us and we’ll help with directions.
-Otherwise, you could always just go to one of the popular beaches on the island, such as Beach 91, Banul beach or Smith Point.
+If you’re feeling adventurous, contact us and we’ll help with directions.
+Otherwise, you could always just go to one of the popular beaches on the island, such as Beach 91, Banul Beach or Smith Point.

-Just across from Banul Beach, lies the small CYC island.
-This is where you’ll find the CYC beach, one of the most popular stops in most island hopping tours to Coron island.
-This is a truly beautiful white sand beach, usually completely empty.
-If you want to visit this island, try and time it so you avoid the groups stopping by during their day tours.
-So, it’s better you have lunch at Busuanga and then catch a boat sailing to CYC Island.
+Just across from Banul Beach lies the small CYC island.
+This is where you’ll find CYC Beach, one of the most popular stops on most island-hopping tours to Coron Island.
+This is a truly beautiful white sand beach that’s usually completely empty.
+If you want to visit this island, try to time it so you avoid the groups stopping by during their day tours.
+It’s better to have lunch on Busuanga before catching a boat to CYC Island in the afternoon.